Best Golf Resorts In Florida - Golf Digest

 Kissimmee

-It contains Annika Sorenstam's only golf academy and courses by Palmer, Nicklaus and Tom Watson.
+Three courses from legends Arnold Palmer, Jack Nicklaus and Tom Watson are available here—all of which made Golf Digest's Top-75 courses you can play in Florida.
 On the Watson Course, youngsters can also play FootGolf.

 More Information